Rat Race (film): Plot

-Eccentric hotel tycoon Donald Sinclair devises a game to entertain the high rollers who visit his Las Vegas casino.
-He arranges for six competitors to race the 563 miles to Silver City, New Mexico, where $2 million is in a train station locker.
-Sinclair's guests place bets on who will win.
-The racers consist of brothers Duane and Blaine Cody, businesswoman Merrill Jennings and her mother Vera, disgraced football referee Owen Templeton, Randy Pear and his family, narcoleptic Italian tourist Enrico Pollini and no-nonsense attorney Nick Schaffer.
-Having initially agreed not to play, greed takes over and they start to race.
+Hotel tycoon Donald Sinclair devises a game to entertain the high rollers who visit his Las Vegas casino: six competitors are to race to Silver City, New Mexico, where $2 million is inside a duffel bag in a train station locker.
+The racers consist of ne'er-do-well brothers Duane and Blaine Cody; businesswoman Merrill Jennings and her mother Vera; disgraced football referee Owen Templeton; tourist Randy Pear and his family; narcoleptic Italian tourist Enrico Pollini; and no-nonsense attorney Nick Schaffer.

-Duane and Blaine destroy the airport's radar, grounding everybody else, but wrecking their own vehicle in the process so they rent another.
-They decide to split up to better their chances and have a locksmith create a duplicate locker key, but the locksmith overhears their plan and instead makes off with the key in a hot air balloon.
-The brothers catch up to him after a wild goose chase, leaving him and a stray cow hanging from the balloon's anchor rope.
-Later, after Blaine is distracted by two attractive women driving beside them on the road, they veer off of it and their rental car is crushed by a monster truck, which they steal to get to Silver City.
+Duane and Blaine destroy the airport's radar, which grounds everybody else but wrecks their vehicle in the process, prompting them to rent another.
+They decide to split up to better their chances and have a locksmith create a duplicate locker key, but the locksmith overhears their plan and makes off with the key in a hot air balloon.
+The brothers catch up to the locksmith, leaving him and a stray cow hanging from the balloon's anchor rope.
+After Blaine gets distracted by two women driving beside them on the road, he and Duane veer off into a monster truck rally, where they steal one of the trucks after their rental car is crushed.

-Merrill and Vera are given malicious directions by a woman selling squirrels as pets on the side of the road, and crash into a pile of other totaled vehicles containing her previous deceased victims.
-After venturing through the Mojave Desert, they steal a rocket car until it runs out of fuel.
-Left disoriented due to the car's extreme speed, they then accidentally stumble onto a busload of mental patients headed for Silver City.
+Merrill and Vera are given malicious directions by a woman selling squirrels on the side of the road, and crash into a pile of totaled vehicles with the skeletons of her previous victims.
+After stumbling through the Mojave Desert, they hijack a rocket car until it runs out of fuel.
+Left nauseous by the car's extreme speed, Merrill and Vera accidentally stumble onto a busload of mental patients headed for Silver City.

-Owen is kicked out of a taxi for a bad call he made at a football game that caused the driver to lose a bet.
-Now without most of his clothes or other belongings, he then dupes and impersonates the driver of a bus on the way to transport a large group of Lucille Ball cosplayers to a convention, much to his dismay.
-After the cosplayers flood the bus with suds, he later hits the cow dangling from the balloon and crashes the bus.
-After the cosplayers lose the only spare wheel, Owen reveals that he is not the real driver and the enraged women chase him down the road.
-He escapes them and steals a horse to ride to Silver City.
+Owen has his pants and other belongings stolen by a taxi driver as revenge for a bad call Owen previously made at a football game, which caused the driver to lose a bet.
+Stumbling across a bus station, he dupes and impersonates the driver of a bus on the way to transport a group of Lucille Ball cosplayers to an I Love Lucy fan convention.
+On the way to the convention, Owen accidentally hits the cow dangling from the hot air balloon and crashes the bus.
+After revealing he is not the real driver and escaping from the cosplayers, Owen steals a horse.